📅 Last Updated: January 30, 2026

 Where the fintech company is developed plays a significant role in the overall cost of the app.
 The pricing often hinges on the hourly rate of the development team, usually consisting of 4-7 experts, and the duration it takes to create the app within a given country.
 For instance, a fintech app developer in the US would likely have a higher rate compared to one in India.

-The global average hourly pay of fintech app developers is approximately $32.50/hour.
+The global average hourly pay of fintech app developers is approximately $32.50/hour, though developer salaries vary significantly by country.

 32. Fintech Developers in the United States Have the Highest Average Earnings